 People often think the insurance they can get in the workplace is enough, and some will take up the offers of supplemental insurance offered as a post-tax benefit.
-Most people can follow some simple rules of thumb, like buying term life insurance at 10 times your annual income.
+Most people can follow some simple guidelines, like buying term life insurance at 10 times your annual income.
 But that may not be enough for your personal needs, especially if your income is higher than the standard payout offered by most national firms or you have a complicated financial situation.
 Some types of insurance simply aren’t offered in the workplace.
 If that is your situation, you may want to get a more sophisticated insurance analysis done by an independent professional or by a financial company that specializes in such insurance policies.

 "It is important for people to evaluate their complete risk profile, which includes exposures and risk tolerance.
 That will help uncover their insurance needs, from long-term care, health insurance, disability, and life to home, auto, and personal liability needs.
 Then a firm like ours, in coordination with Fidelity, can bring the appropriate resources to bear for those latter needs," says Bob Donnelly, national client experience leader at Marsh McLennan Agency (MMA) Private Client Services.